Spectral Analysis with Pyleoclim#

 Big difference!!!
 So what’s happening here?
 Let’s have a look at the various implementations:

-Both of them take a parameter called c, which corresponds to the wavelet’s decay constant.
+Both WWZ implementations use a parameter called c, the wavelet’s decay constant.
 This constant balances the time resolution and frequency resolution of the wavelet analysis.
 The smaller this constant is, the sharper the peaks.
-For spectral analysis, where the purpose is to find peaks, a smaller value for c is needed compared to wavelet analysis, where time-frequency localization is of the essence.
+For spectral analysis, where the purpose is to find peaks over the entirely of the series, a small value for c is useful.
+In contrast, wavelet analysis relies on time-frequency localization, which requires a larger value of c, hence a smoother spectrum when averaged over time.
 If you look at the defaults for these two functions, c takes on different values for each of the cases.

 Determining significance#